Lumieducation/H5P-Nodejs-library/docs/advanced/addons.md

   }
   ```

-  _Note that this way of enabling addons in the player is a custom
+  _Note that this way of enabling addons in the player is a custom lumieducation
-  h5p-nodejs-library extension of the library metadata structure and is **not**
+  extension of the library metadata structure and is **not** supported by the
-  supported by the PHP implementation and might change in the future if this
+  PHP implementation and might change in the future if this feature is
-  feature is implemented by Joubel's PHP implementation in another way._
+  implemented by Joubel's PHP implementation in another way._

 When an addon is loaded in the editor or the player, the JavaScript and CSS
 files listed at `preloadedJs` and `preloadedCss` are loaded in the HTML file